 A few months ago I shared with you one of my “tricks” for scrapboooking vacations.
+Today I’m going to show you how I used those tricks to make this Disney Cruise Scrapbook.
 Essentially I do the journaling on the trip then come back afterwards and add photos and embellishments.

 A few weeks ago, this album looked like this: